ArchAngelSly/portfolio/README.md

 ---

-#### **Introduction**
+##### **Introduction**
 As a data analyst, I was tasked with diagnosing and addressing key challenges faced by ShopEasy, an online retail business experiencing reduced customer engagement and declining conversion rates.
-Using a structured data science project lifecycle, I analyzed data from multiple sources and provided actionable recommendations to optimize marketing strategies and enhance customer satisfaction.
+Using a structured data science project lifecycle, I analysed data from multiple sources and provided actionable recommendations to optimise marketing strategies and enhance customer satisfaction.

 ---

-### **1. Business Understanding**
+#### **1. Business Understanding**
 **Objective**: To identify factors contributing to low customer engagement and conversion rates, optimize marketing strategies, and improve ROI.
 **Approach**: Collaborated with the marketing and customer experience teams to define the scope, understand pain points, and establish KPIs:
-- **KPIs**: Conversion Rate, Customer Engagement Rate, Average Order Value (AOV), and Customer Feedback Scores.
+- **KPIs**: Conversion Rate, Customer Engagement Rate,and Customer Feedback Scores (Ratings).

 Tools used:
 - **Microsoft Word/PowerPoint**: Documented problem statements, scope, and objectives.
-- **Trello**: Managed project timelines and deliverables.
+- **MS Project**: Managed project timelines and deliverables.

 ---

-### **2. Data Understanding**
+#### **2. Data Understanding**
 **Objective**: Explore and understand data sources to uncover trends and patterns.
 **Data Sources**:
 - Customer feedback (reviews and social media comments).
-- Campaign performance metrics (click-through rates, impressions, costs).
+- Campaign performance metrics (click-through rates, impressions, likes).

 Tools used:
 - **Microsoft SQL Server**: Accessed and queried large datasets.